 Katie Pencke currently works as a Resource Specialist with the Whatcom Conservation District where she provides farm planning services to rural livestock owners.
 Previously she worked as a Resource Specialist with King Conservation District and as a project manager for Seattle Tilth, where she managed learning gardens and farms around King County.
 Katie holds a BA in Ecology from the University of Arizona in Tucson, spent a year bike touring from Seattle to Budapest, holds a Permaculture Design Certificate and co-owned a hand built bicycle business for five years.

 Mr. Trout was not a fan of the pig enterprise for a long time, but during some recent pig wrangling has shown great skill and willingness to help out Trout the dog is our loyal farm companion.
 In Trout we trust.

-Ramone Pencke is an aspiring farmer with Alluvial Farms, a third grade student at Nooksack Elementary School.
-He loves bike riding, practices capoiera, and is training to be a wrestler.
-He loves learning about all kinds of animals, science and natural history, as well as playing outside and with his friends.
+Ramone Pencke is an aspiring farmer with Alluvial Farms & a third grade student at Nooksack Elementary School.
+He loves bike riding, practices capoiera, and is playing baseball this spring.
+He loves books about Greek mythology, learning about all kinds of animals, science and natural history, as well as playing outside and with his friends.